rossetti/KSLBook/docs/07-Chapter7.md

 and the hold lines) are busy, a potential customer gets a busy signal, and it is assumed that the call goes to another ticket office and that the business is lost.
-The calls and attempted calls occur randomly (i.e. according to Poisson process) at a mean rate of 15 per hour.
-The length of a telephone conversation has an exponential distribution with a mean of 4 minutes.
+The calls and attempted calls occur randomly (i.e. according to Poisson process) at a mean rate of 15 per hour (stream 1).
+The length of a telephone conversation has an exponential distribution with a mean of 4 minutes (stream 2).

 In addition, the ticket office has instituted an automated caller identification system that automatically places First Class Business (FCB) passengers at the head of the queue, waiting for an agent.
-Of the original 15 calls per hour, they estimate that roughly one-third of these come from FCB customers.
+Of the original 15 calls per hour, they estimate that roughly one-third of these come from FCB customers (stream 3).
-They have also noticed that FCB customers take approximately 3 minutes on average for the phone call, still exponentially distributed.
-Regular customers still take on average 4 minutes, exponentially distributed.
+They have also noticed that FCB customers take approximately 3 minutes on average for the phone call, still exponentially distributed (stream 4).
+Regular customers still take on average 4 minutes, exponentially distributed (stream 2).
 Simulate this system with and without the new prioritization scheme and compare the average waiting time for the two types of customers.
 :::